 How Alimony Works in Connecticut Divorce Cases

-- Temporary alimony paid out during the divorce proceedings
+- Temporary alimony is paid out during the divorce proceedings

-- Rehabilitative alimony intended to help one spouse become self-supporting
+- Rehabilitative alimony is intended to help one spouse become self-supporting

 - Lump-sum alimony that is either paid all at once or in a set number of payments